X Factor (Italian TV series): Fifteenth season (2021)

 The fifteenth season of X Factor started on 16 September 2021 and concluded on 9 December with Baltimora being the winner, marking the second and final victory for Hell Raton.

 Sixteenth season (2022)

 The sixteenth season of X Factor started on 15 September 2022 and concluded on 8 December with Santi Francesi winning, marking the only victory for Rkomi.

 Seventeenth season (2023)

 The seventeenth season of X Factor started on 14 September 2023, and concluded on 7 December with Sarafine winning, marking the second win for Fedez.

 Following the fourth live show, Morgan would be fired as judge following inappropriate behavior towards production and fellow judges.
 This would mark the second time in the show's history of a judge being fired mid-season.

 Eighteenth season (2024)

 The eighteenth season of X Factor started on 12 September 2024, and concluded on 5 December with Mimì Caruso winning, marking the first win for Manuel Agnelli.

 This season, mentor Achille Lauro became the first judge in the history of the show to bring three acts to the final.

+Nineteenth season (2025)

+The nineteenth season of X Factor started on 11 September 2025, and concluded on 4 December with Rob winning, marking the first win for Paola Iezzi.

+Twentieth season (2026)

+The twentieth season of X Factor will start on 10 September 2026.